Redshift-binned constraints on the Hubble constant under $\Lambda$CDM, CPL, and Pad\'e cosmography: Datasets and Methodology

 \subsection{Datasets}

 The datasets used in this work are consistent with those adopted in Ref.~\cite{LopezHernandez2025} and include four complementary late-time cosmological probes.

-\paragraph{Type Ia Supernovae (SNe~Ia).} We use the Pantheon+ dataset, consisting of 1701 light curves of 1550 unique, spectroscopically confirmed SNe~Ia covering the redshift range $0.01 \leq z \leq 2.26$~\cite{Scolnic2022,Brout2022}.
+\paragraph{SNe~Ia.} We use the Pantheon+ dataset, consisting of 1701 light curves of 1550 unique, spectroscopically confirmed SNe~Ia covering the redshift range $0.01 \leq z \leq 2.26$~\cite{Scolnic2022,Brout2022}.
 Pantheon+ provides standard candles that are crucial for constraining $M$ and the relative distance scale.
 To avoid introducing late-Universe distance-ladder information through externally calibrated distances, we exclude the 77 SNe in Cepheid host galaxies that form the Pantheon+ calibration subsample, following Ref.~\cite{Malekjani2024}.
 The absolute magnitude $M$ is then treated as a free parameter in the fit.

-\paragraph{Baryon Acoustic Oscillations (BAO).} We employ DESI~DR2 BAO measurements in the range $0.30 \leq z \leq 2.33$, including both isotropic ($D_V/r_d$) and anisotropic ($D_M/r_d$, $D_H/r_d$) observables, which measure the comoving distance $D_M(z)$ and the expansion rate $H(z)$.
+\paragraph{BAO.} We employ DESI Data Release 2 (DR2) BAO measurements in the range $0.30 \leq z \leq 2.33$, including both isotropic ($D_V/r_d$) and anisotropic ($D_M/r_d$, $D_H/r_d$) observables, which measure the comoving distance $D_M(z)$ and the expansion rate $H(z)$.
 To avoid introducing early-Universe information from the CMB, we treat the sound-horizon scale $r_d$ as a free parameter in our fits.
 The covariance matrices are reconstructed from the published uncertainties and correlation coefficients~\cite{DESI_DR2}.

-\paragraph{Cosmic Chronometers (CC).} We use 37 independent $H(z)$ determinations spanning $0.07 \leq z \leq 1.965$, which are summarized in Table~\ref{tab:cc_data}.
+\paragraph{Cosmic chronometers (CC).} We use 37 independent $H(z)$ determinations spanning $0.07 \leq z \leq 1.965$, which are summarized in Table~\ref{tab:cc_data}.
 The CC data yield independent constraints on the cosmological parameters and help to reduce parameter degeneracies, for example between $H_0$ and $M$ or $r_d$.
 The covariance matrix is estimated following the prescription of Moresco.\footnote{\url{https://gitlab.com/mmoresco/CCcovariance}} For the data point at $z=0.09$, the commonly quoted value $H(0.09)=69\pm12~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ originates from Ref.~\cite{Jimenez2003}, where it was used as an estimate of the Hubble constant $H_0$, rather than a direct measurement of $H(z)$.
 Following the correction procedure of Ref.~\cite{Niu2025}, we convert this $H_0$ value into $H(z=0.09)$ using the cosmological parameters adopted in that work, yielding $H(0.09)=70.7\pm12.3~\mathrm{km\,s^{-1}\,Mpc^{-1}}$.

 \paragraph{Megamasers.} We include distances and recession velocities for six water–megamaser host galaxies within $0.002 \leq z \leq 0.034$, provided by the Megamaser Cosmology Project~\cite{Pesce2020}.
 Megamasers serve as a local low-redshift anchor on the Hubble constant when combined with the SNe~Ia sample.